 All of this emotion is brought across by Fujimoto’s excellent drawing skills.

-The guy is as skilled at writing as he is at making us laugh or feeling depressed.
+The guy is as skilled at illustrating as he is at making us laugh and feel depressed.

 This culminates in a fitting ending for this part of the story, which has me not only incredibly excited for Mappa’s adaptation but also for Part Two of the manga, whenever that releases.

-Chainsaw Man is one hell of a manga that will leave you clenching your sides with laughter, shedding a few tears, and in stunned, reflective silence.
+Chainsaw Man is one hell of a manga that will leave you clutching your sides with laughter, shedding a few tears, and in stunned silence.